 THINKING ABOUT ANOTHER GENERATION – Activities that were part of The View From Here, Arts & Ages

 Between April – July 2020, older and younger people from our Arts & Ages partnerships received three activity packs to help them connect with one another during the COVID-19 pandemic.
 Full project information can be found here.

 The following activities allow both younger and older people to reflect on their individual experiences over the last few months as well as think about a different generation.

-Activity 1 – 3 activities that are all about you:
+Activity 1 – Three activities that are all about you:

-Activity 3 – 3 activities about past, present and future
+Activity 3 – Three activities about the past, present and future:

 Activities were created by artists Polly Beestone, Chuck Blue-Lowry, Ben Connors, Mia Harris and Amanda Mascarenhas

 THINKING ABOUT THE EARTH – Activities part of Generation Rebellion, Women’s Project

 Between April – July 2020, older women living independently and a group of Year 9 pupils from Mulberry School for Girls continued their exploration of the climate emergency through the creation of a zine.
 Full project information can be found here.